holepunchto/pear-docs/guide/sharing-a-pear-app.md

 # Sharing a Pear Application

 Applications can be shared with peers by seeding them to the network from an efficient local data structure (a [hypercore](../building-blocks/hypercore.md)).
-We call the mirroring of a local file system into the Pear platform Application Storage "staging".
+We call the mirroring of a local file system into the Pear platform Application Storage as "staging".
 Seeding is sharing an app from a machine over the Distributed Hash Table (DHT) (via [hyperswarm](../building-blocks/hyperswarm.md)) so that other peers can replicate, consume and reseed the application.

 > [Build with Pear - Episode 02: Sharing Pear Applications](https://www.youtube.com/watch?v=BEadqmp7lA0)